Easy-to-read medicine information about pantoprazole – what it is, how to take it safely and possible side effects.

 - If you forget to take your dose, take it as soon as you remember.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 Avoid long-term use – choose wisely

 If you don’t need them, PPIs like pantoprazole should not be taken long term, because of the possible side effects.
-These include an increased risk of bone fractures, chest infections, kidney problems and nutrient deficiencies such as low magnesium.
+There may be a small increased risk of bone fractures, chest infections, kidney problems and nutrient deficiencies such as low magnesium and low vitamin B12.
 If you’ve been taking a PPI for reflux for longer than 4 to 8 weeks, and your symptoms seem to be well managed, it’s a good idea to talk to your healthcare provider about reviewing your medicine.
 They may recommend stepping down your treatment.
 This could include: